 What you need to know before you decide to skip a few meals in the name of weight loss.

-“There’s nothing magical about eating three meals a day,” she says.
+“There’s nothing magical about eating three meals a day,” Mancinelli says.
 “For many of us, it’s perfectly okay to go without eating for several hours.”

-According to a study in the Annual Review of Nutrition, intermittent fasting has been linked to decreases in insulin levels, LDL (“bad”) cholesterol and triglycerides, and overall body inflammation.
+And there are some good reasons to try intermittent fasting.
+According to a study in the Annual Review of Nutrition, it’s been linked to decreases in insulin levels, LDL (“bad”) cholesterol and triglycerides, and overall body inflammation.
 And a PLoS One report found a link between fasting and reduced breast cancer risk.

 There’s even some evidence that suggests changing the timing of meals may help you live longer.
 Ongoing research from the University of Florida Institute on Aging, for example, shows that for overweight adults over 65, intermittent fasting may slow the aging process, improve insulin sensitivity, and even help people maintain lean, healthy tissue as they drop pounds.